Nurture your child’s self-image

 “When I think of some of my own haircuts and outfits over the years, I want to climb into a hole, but it’s all a part of growing up and finding out who you are,” laughs Sonja.

 It’s normal – and harmless – for your child to experiment with looks and trends.
 Nurture their own sense of style and foster their creativity through self-expression.
-Remind them that the latest fashion for a certain body image will change, and that they don't have to be a slave to the current image of perfection.
+Remind them that the latest fashion for a certain body image will change and they needn’t be a slave to the current image of perfection.

 Today’s trends, tomorrow’s cosmetic surgery problems

-A shocking 47% of girls aged 11-21 believe the way they look holds them back, and two-thirds of those aged 17 and up think they are not pretty enough, according to Girlguiding UK's 2016 Girls' Attitudes Survey (PDF) (2,041 KB). 🔗So it’s perhaps unsurprising that so many girls consider drastically and permanently altering their appearance.
+A shocking 47% of girls aged 11-21 believe the way they look holds them back, and two-thirds of those aged 17-plus think they are not pretty enough, according to Girlguiding UK's Girls' Attitudes Survey 2016 (PDF 2,041 KB).
+So it's perhaps unsurprising that so many girls consider drastically and permanently altering their appearance.

 If your child seems drawn to the idea of cosmetic surgery, remind them that, while trends for body features change, surgery is permanent.
 Discuss the possible health risks, and dampen their curiosity by sharing photos of patients post-op, which may help them understand the pain and suffering involved.